Part-time & Graduate Enrollment Services

 |Total Semester Credit Hours||60|

-To be considered for admission to the MFA program in glass MFA, candidates must fulfill the following requirements:
+To be considered for admission to the MFA program in glass, candidates must fulfill the following requirements:

 - Hold a baccalaureate degree in a field of arts, sciences, or education from a regionally accredited institution in the United States,